Vaisakh (ਵੈਸਾਖ, بیساکھ)

 This month is known as the Harvest Month in rural areas.
 Green fields turn golden as the crops ripen.
 Farmers have to stay alert to choose the perfect time to harvest their crops.
 This month pays off their hard work.

 As this month is the harvest season, it is celebrated wholeheartedly in rural areas with cultural music, dance, and fairs.
-Baisakhi is the most important festival of this month, holding religious importance in Sikhism, and is celebrated with great zeal and zest by Hindu and Sikh communities in India.
+Vaisakhi, also known as Baisakhi, is the most important festival of this month, holding religious importance in Sikhism, and is celebrated with great zeal and zest by Hindu and Sikh communities in India.

-The festival of Baisakhi is referred as Baisakhi ka Mela in Pakistan and is observed in different regions of Punjab.
+The festival of Vaisakhi is referred as Baisakhi ka Mela in Pakistan and is celebrated in different regions of Punjab.
 Various gatherings are arranged in urban areas, showcasing the rich cultural legacy of Punjab.

 The significant dates of key festivals and Gurpurab Dates, which fall this month have been mentioned below with days.
 Moreover, you can check out the Jeth Calendar 2025 to stay updated about the upcoming events.